-The Root, located on 189 Beddis Road, a site contributed by the Slegg family, is the Island’s only food hub and looks forward to opening its doors late 2022.
+The Root, located on 189 Beddis Road, a site contributed by the Slegg family, is the Island’s only food hub and formally opened its doors Spring 2023.
 This 3,000 sq ft sustainable hub is intended to create a local wholesale, processing, and distribution alternative that better serves the larger on-island food purchasers and increases the demand for locally grown food.
 It is also intended to support small-scale farmers without access to capital for building their own food processing infrastructure, as well as local, enterprising food producers who require commercial processing space and equipment to create value-added products using locally farmed produce.

 The main components of this hub are to provide the community with: